0xSage/Freivald-Scaffold/README.md

 # Freivald-Rust

-An unsafe, Rust implementation of Freivald's algorithm on matrix multiplication verification.
+A Rust implementation of Freivald's algorithm on matrix multiplication verification.
-It does not panic at overflows, and merely continues execution.

 The point is to illustrate Freivalds’ algorithm does save runtime compared to the best known deterministic algorithm.